SoftwareHeritage/swh-dataset/docs/graph/dataset.rst

   - This graph export contains all files needed by the Rust implementation of swh-graph, so running :file:`swh-graph/tools/swh-graph-java2rust.sh` is no longer necessary.

+- **"History and hosting" Compressed graph**:

+  - This is a compressed graph of only the "history and hosting" layer (origins, snapshots, releases, revisions) and the root directory (or rarely content) of every revision/release; but most directories and contents are excluded
+  - **S3**: ``s3://softwareheritage/graph/2024-05-16-history-hosting/compressed``

 .. _graph-dataset-2023-09-06: